 Exposure time (sec)

 Table 1: Comparison of lasers for decontamination of bacteria infected surfaces [Ref 2]

-Aside from the laser which were effective in killing the E-Coli Bacteria, there were other wavelengths that were ineffective.
+Aside from lasers which were effective in killing the E-Coli Bacteria, there were other lasers that were ineffective.
 Some of these lasers included a far IR laser at 118 μm, diode laser at 0.81 μm and Argon ion laser at 0.488 μm.
-Several different energy densities were used for these last lasers but they were found to be ineffective in killing the bacteria on the surfaces.
+Several different energy densities were used for these lasers but they were found to be ineffective in killing the bacteria on the surfaces.

 Figure 4 shows the laser cleaning system by Allied Scientific pro.
 This is 100 Watt system operating at 1030 nm wavelength called Laser Blast 100.

 Figure 4: Laser blast 100 system by Allied Scientific Pro

 Cleaning operations of contaminated metal surfaces in the food industry could hugely benefit from laser cleaning system such as above.
 It is much faster and more effective than traditional methods of using mechanical and chemical means.